MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vms-manage-azure-ad-and-region-specific.md

 # Manage VMs using Azure AD-based authentication & authorization and region-specific Azure subscriptions

-This article provides information about how to manage the ARM-based and region-specific Azure subscriptions using System Center - Virtual Machine Manager (VMM).
+This article provides information about how to manage the Azure Resource Manager-based and region-specific Azure subscriptions using System Center - Virtual Machine Manager (VMM).

-You can add Microsoft Azure subscriptions to System Center 2016 - Virtual Machine Manager (VMM) and later and perform required actions.
+You can add Microsoft Azure subscriptions to System Center 2016 - Virtual Machine Manager (VMM) and later, and perform required actions.
 [Learn more](azure-subscription.md).
 The VMM Azure plugin allows management of Azure subscriptions through certificate-based authentication and authorization, and VMs in public Azure region.

-VMM 1801 onwards supports management of Azure subscriptions through Azure active directory and region-specific Azure subscriptions. (namely, Germany, China, US Government Azure regions).
+VMM 1801 and later supports management of Azure subscriptions through Azure active directory and region-specific Azure subscriptions. (namely, Germany, China, US Government Azure regions).

 Management of Azure subscriptions through certificate-based authentication and authorization requires Management certificate.
 [Learn More](https://docs.microsoft.com/en-us/azure/azure-api-management-certs).